 Treated wood contains pesticides and substances that are safe when the wood is used as intended, but can cause problems if the wood waste is mishandled.
 The fresher and more unweathered the wood, the higher the concentration of hazardous chemicals they may contain.
 Treated wood should not be open-burned or burned in stoves, shredded into mulch, used as fill, or managed in any way that could allow hazardous substances to be released to the environment.
 Treated wood waste (including sawdust) should be disposed in landfills permitted for sanitary or demolition waste, or only burned in incinerators or energy recovery units that have permits to burn treated wood.

-The Department of Natural Resources encourages using an integrated hierarchy to manage waste, including old railroad ties and utility poles.
-That hierarchy is
+The department encourages using an integrated hierarchy to manage waste, including old railroad ties and utility poles.
+That hierarchy is:

-The Department of Natural Resources encourages railroad ties to be used and maintained within the railroad bed for as long as they can safely support the tracks.
+The department encourages railroad ties to be used and maintained within the railroad bed for as long as they can safely support the tracks.

 Reuse and Recycle